infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 # What are existing alternative care systems?
-- According to Sneha Care[^6]
+- According to Sneha Care[^5]
-	- * The result has been a proposed “hierarchy of alternatives [to institutional care] for children.”
-* Pride of place is reserved for living:
+	The following explains the hierarchy of options available in alternative care
     * in the home of origin
     * followed by adoption
     * kinship foster care